nikitastupin/stop-firefox-automatic-connections/README.md

 To stop Firefox from making automatic connections just place `user.js` from this repository to your profile directory.
 To find out where profile directory located on your system please refer to [How do I find my profile?](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data) article.

+This is particularly useful for keeping Burp Suite proxy tab as clean as possible.

 Please note that Firefox changes over time so we might need to make changes to `user.js` in the future.
 Issues and pull requests are welcome!

 - [Silencing Firefox’s Chattiness for Web App Testing](https://blog.secureideas.com/2018/10/silencing-firefoxs-chattiness-for-web-app-testing.html)